-Resource Information: Plain-Language Format of Emission Regulations for Nonroad Engines
+Resource Information: Plain-Language Format of Emission Regulations for Mobile Sources

-In the Clean Air Act, Congress has given the Environmental Protection Agency (EPA) responsibility to set emission standards for all types of highway and nonroad engines, vehicles, and equipment.
+In the Clean Air Act, Congress has given the Environmental Protection Agency (EPA) responsibility to set emission standards for all types of highway and nonroad engines, vehicles, and equipment, and for the inuse fuels they need.
 We have tried to write the regulations to adopt these emission standards in a way that is easy to understand, even for someone with little legal or engineering experience in reading regulations.
 This fact sheet describes this approach to writing regulations and the plans to extend this to other programs in the future.